palumbou/another_bucket_of_tools/another_bing_image_of_the_day_downloader/README.md

 - And many more

 Use the "auto" option to automatically detect your locale based on your IP address.

+## Known Issues

+### Italian Locale Encoding Issue

+Currently, Bing's API has an encoding issue with Italian locale (`it-IT`) where accented characters in titles are sometimes replaced with `?` characters.
+The script automatically handles this issue for wallpaper files by:
+- Replacing double `??` with a single `?`
+- Removing single `?` characters

+This is a temporary workaround until Bing fixes the encoding issue on their end.
+The full metadata file still contains the original unmodified data from Bing.

 ## Requirements